 While possessing no civil authority over any person, the church does retain authority over its property and ministries.
-In providing a secure and nurturing atmosphere for worship and spiritual growth, the church retains the right to exclude anyone from its property, services or ministries on such terms and conditions as it may desire.
+In providing a secure and nurturing atmosphere for worship and spiritual growth, the church retains the right to exclude anyone from its property, services, or ministries on such terms and conditions as it may desire.
 Thus, for example, a particular church may require certain standards before permitting adults to teach Sunday School, lead ministries, or otherwise participate in the life and ministry of the church.

-&lt;sup>203 This reference quotes from the Book of Government prior to the 2014 revision.
-The Book of Government (adopted June 2014) now reads in G.4-3: "It is the primary mission of the local church to evangelize, making disciples by extending the gospel both at home and abroad, leading others to a saving knowledge of Jesus Christ as Lord and Savior, providing for the nurture of that faith that all might worship the true God and grow in grace and in sanctification.
-It is to be remembered that good deeds in ministry and service to others, offering relief to those in need, is the fruit of the gospel.
+(adopted June 2014) now reads in G.4-3: "It is the primary mission of the local church to evangelize, making disciples by extending the gospel both at home and abroad, leading others to a saving knowledge of Jesus Christ as Lord and Savior, providing for the nurture of that faith that all might worship the true God and grow in grace and in sanctification.
+It is to be remembered that good deeds in ministry and service to others, offering relief to those in need, are the fruit of the gospel.
 Without the clear evidence of such fruit, all else is brought into question.
 However, the Church must never confuse its primary mission of evangelism (the gospel) with the fruit of faith (good works)."